putyourlightson/craft-sherlock/README.md

 Learn more at [https://www.putyourlightson.net/craft-sherlock](https://www.putyourlightson.net/craft-sherlock).

 > Upgrades from Sherlock v1 for Craft CMS 2 purchased through StraightUpCraft are free!
-To get your license, please send your original purchase from to [info@putyourlightson.net](mailto:info@putyourlightson.net).
+To get your license, please send your original purchase receipt to [info@putyourlightson.net](mailto:info@putyourlightson.net).

 ## License